kdally/fault-tolerant-flight-control-drl/README.md

 [![docs](https://img.shields.io/badge/docs-stable-blue.svg)](https://kdally.github.io/fault-tolerant-flight-control-drl/)

 Fault-tolerant flight control for the Cessna Citation 500.
 First use of Deep Reinforcement Learning for a jet aircraft flight controller.
-The code was developed for a Master's thesis entitled [Deep Reinforcement Learning for Flight Control](http://resolver.tudelft.nl/uuid:fcef2325-4c90-4276-8bfc-1e230724c68a).
+The paper for this code can be found at [doi.org/10.2514/6.2022-2078](https://doi.org/10.2514/6.2022-2078).

 <p align="center">
   <img src="assets/attitude70deg.gif" width="500"/>